sernalab/xceed-skills/README.md

 This list should be dynamic, meaning that it will have filtering and sorting controls.

 For every Player, you’re going to show:
-• Player’s Club
+*Player’s Club
-• Player’s Club symbol
+*Player’s Club symbol
-• Player’s Name
+*Player’s Name
-• Player’s Role
+*Player’s Role
-• Player’s Nationality
+*Player’s Nationality

 Each column should have filtering and sorting controls, except for Name, which will have only sorting and for Symbol, which will have no controls.
 Filters will be a list of all possible values, with a checkbox to enable/disable it.
 Players count has to be updated after each filtering action.